MusikAnimal/pageviews/CONTRIBUTING.md

 and Userviews.
 All apps but Topviews show a chart of some sort, and require `chart_helpers.js`.

 When the JS files are compiled, they are concatenated into a single `application.js` that lives within the directory for that app inside `public_html`.
-We you run the production build, they will get versioned and the original `application.js` will be deleted.
+When you run the production build, they will get versioned and the original `application.js` will be deleted.

 All JavaScript is documented using [JSDoc](http://usejsdoc.org/).